 Pool buyers run two distinct types of searches, and each requires different infrastructure to capture.

 Decision-stage searches.
 "Pool builder Frisco TX."
 "Pool companies near me."
 "Swimming pool contractor Plano."
 These are buyers who have decided to get a pool and are now choosing a company.
 These searches resolve primarily to the Google map pack.
 Over 44% of clicks for local searches go to map pack results (BrightLocal, Local Consumer Review Survey).
-Capturing these clicks requires a fully optimized Google Business Profile with strong reviews, recent photos, and correct category signals.
+Capturing these clicks requires map pack presence — which depends on GBP signals your team manages — and city-specific website pages that reinforce your location authority in organic results alongside the pack.

 Research-phase searches.
 "How much does a pool cost in Frisco TX."
 "Fiberglass vs gunite pool DFW."
 "What to know before building a pool."
 "Pool construction timeline Texas."
 These are buyers 4–8 weeks before a decision, and they resolve to organic results — not the map pack.
 A pool builder website with no content targeting these queries is invisible to every buyer during the research phase.
 Those buyers eventually reach the decision stage and call someone who was there the whole time.